 \subsection{Varying both resonance strength and location}

-In this section we vary both resonance strength, set by $\epsilon$ and the $b$ parameter.
-We compare the transition matrix (equation \ref{eqn:trans}) computed from the propagator (equation \ref{eqn:UT}) that depends on the time dependent Hamiltonian $\hat h(a,b(t), \epsilon(t))$ at different drift rates.
-We compare the transition matrices for parameters that would give a low probability resonance capture in the associated classical system to one that would give a high probability of capture.
-A particle that starts in the circulating region and is later within a librating region is said to have been captured into resonance.
+In this section we vary both resonance strength, set by $\epsilon$ and the $b$ parameter that sets the location of the resonance.
+For different drift rates, we compare the transition matrix (equation \ref{eqn:trans}) computed from the propagator (equation \ref{eqn:UT}) formed from the time dependent Hamiltonian operator $\hat h(a,b(t), \epsilon(t))$.
+In the classical system, a particle that starts in the circulating region and is later within a librating region is said to have been captured into resonance.
+In this section, we compare the transition matrices for parameters that would give a low probability resonance capture in the associated classical system to one that would give a high probability of capture.